thecodologist/Credit-Card-Fraud-Detection-Project/README.md

-# CreditCardProject_Garima-and-Mayank-
+# CreditCardProject
-Credit Card Fraud Detection Project - made by - GARIMA SHARMA and MAYANK DADHICH
+## Credit Card Fraud Detection Project - made by - GARIMA SHARMA and MAYANK DADHICH

+### Run `App.bat` to launch the app